 It's easily accessible from West Sedona by driving south towards Oak Creek.
 The historical ranch is situated along the northern side of Oak Creek, near the base of Cathedral Rock.
+Like many of Sedona's attractions this area falls within the Coconino National Forest.

 While Cathedral Rock is close - the trailheads leading up to Cathedral Rock aren't easily accessible from here unless you're prepared to get wet crossing Oak Creek so keep that in mind when visiting.